jagreehal/ai-sdk-guardrails/README.md

 ## 🔄 Streaming Support

 Guardrails work with streams out-of-the-box.
-Output guardrails will run after the complete response has been streamed and generated.
+By default, output guardrails run after the complete response has been streamed (buffer mode).

 ```typescript
 import { streamText } from 'ai';